distributeaid/distributeaid.org/content/pages/tech/oss-explorers.md

       * Cyber Security & Compliance
       * Documentation & Content
       * API development

-  - template: block-title
-    text: Specific things you could be working on while in the Open Source Explorers program
+      ### Specific things you could be working on while in the Open Source Explorers program
-  - template: block-text
-    text: |-

       * Distribute Aid Website
       * Our Needs Assessment (frontend and backend)
       * Visualisations like our [Data Exporer](https://distributeaid.org/needs-assessments/explorer/)